TeamMood/teammood.github.com/_posts/2020-12-17-radical-agility-or-how-to-consider-social-and-ecology-with-agility.md

 Source: *[L'art de devenir une équipe agile](https://www.dunod.com/entreprise-economie/art-devenir-une-equipe-agile){: target="_blank" rel="noopener"}&nbsp;*(The art of becoming an agile team), by Claude Aubry, illustrated by Etienne Appert.

-The main idea behind the radical agility manifesto is to develop products and services that bring value to the client and the users, a value that is not only economical but also social and ecological.&nbsp;
+The main idea behind the radical agility manifesto is to develop products and services that bring value to the client and the users, a value that is **not only economical but also social and ecological**.&nbsp;

 Let’s dive into the 4 relative values of the agile manifesto and how they evolve in the radical agility manifesto:&nbsp;